underground-software/ILKD_course_materials/slides/chardevs1.md

 1. Not required

-1. Only the major and minor matte to the kernel
+1. Only the major and minor matter to the kernel

 ---